Beyond Relief Massage

 Q: It has been over a month since I had my procedure.
 Is it too late to begin MLD?

 A: No. The healing process after these types of procedure is several months.
 If it has been over a month since your procedure you can still get the smoothing benefits of MLD.
 If it has been over 6 months since your procedure and you are still feeling lumps and hardness you should contact your doctor to make sure you have not developed fibrosis or a seroma.
+It may be appropriate for your therapist to add vacuum cupping or wood therapy to enhance healing of deeper tissues.
+This is especially true if fibrosis or scar tissue is present within the viscera or abdominal space.
+Ask your therapist for details or suggestions during your visit!

 Q: Do I need a prescription for Manual Lymphatic Drainage?

 A: No. Many doctors recommend MLD, it is perfectly fine to self-refer.
+Most policies won't cover MLD for plastic surgery recovery and post-operative care.

 If you have further questions please contact us!